reckdave/MultiInstance/README.md

 - When want to open your_world, you would have to get the mods location and call .openInst()

 # HOW THE F#CK DOES THIS WORK?!?

-- The mod creates a file that can read and write, at launch the data stored in that file is set to false
+- The mod creates a file in Kinitopet_DATA called `Instance.DATA`, the mod reads and writes in this file.
+Everytime the game launches, it reads the file, if the first key in DATA is true it would change the scene to the key name
-- The mod reopens the base game because it is the only scene that loads mods.
-- The file then gets set to true and wont open the game again (to stop infinite games from opening)
-- If the game reads the file as true when the mod loads.
-It switches the scene to the one you put in the script

 # PROOF VIDEO